RadeonOpenCompute/ROCm_Documentation/ROCm_Tools/ROCgdb.rst

 * /opt/rocm/share/doc/gdb/gdb.pdf as a PDF file

-To access the latest ROCDebugger User and API Guide documentation, refer to https://docs.amd.com.
+To access the latest ROCDebugger User Guide documentation, refer to https://docs.amd.com.

 For more information about GNU Debugger (GDB), refer to the GNU Debugger (GDB) web site at: http://www.gnu.org/software/gdb